 Please note: This policy does not obviate the possibility of an "administrative" withdrawal (in the case, for example, of a candidate who is disruptive of the learning experience of others) or a medical withdrawal.

-To withdraw from an individual course, a candidate must confer with the SOURCE Center.
-Failure to withdraw officially through this office may result in the assignment of an "F." A candidate who wishes to withdraw completely from the College must confer with the Director of Counseling.
+To withdraw from an individual course, a candidate must notify the Registrar.
+Failure to withdraw officially through this office may result in the assignment of an "F."

 Medical Withdrawal